TheCivilAge/Chopple/readme.md

 # Chopple

 A wordle-like web application where users guess a One piece character from the Anime One piece using previous guesses.
-This was originally a group final project done in javascript for a course but I've redone the backend in python for its easier webscraping utlilties like the beautifulsoup library
+This was originally a group final project done in javascript for a course but I've redone the backend in python for its easier webscraping utlilties like the beautifulsoup library.